 Children are social beings.
-They crave quality time and interaction with their friends, and research shows this time is important for their social-emotional development.
-But in this time of quarantining and social distancing, where playdates and sleepovers have turned into video conferences and FaceTiming, how do parents provide safe opportunities for their children to socialize through a digital format?
+They crave quality time and interaction with their friends, and research shows socializing is important for their social-emotional development.

 If you haven’t heard of it yet, Messenger Kids is similar to Facebook’s Messenger app but with modifications designed specifically for children and their parents.
 Facebook claims to have taken extra care in preserving privacy, safety, and parental control to create a truly child-friendly social media experience.
 Although, these claims have not been free of skepticism.